-Normally, the IP attempts to process all related scripts together, but in some cases cross-script variants may exist without a deeper relationship between scripts.
-In such cases, there may be proposed variants between scripts that are not processed concurrently, so that, for example, the two GPs for the affected scripts are not in session at the same time, or do not produce concurrent drafts.
+Normally, the IP attempts to process all related scripts together, but in some cases cross-script variants may exist where the proposed variants between scripts were not processed concurrently.
+For example, there exists no deeper relationship between the scripts; or the two GPs for the affected scripts are not in session at the same time; or they do not produce concurrent drafts.
 A similar case may arise from deferred scripts, for which a GP may no longer be constituted at the time they are finally integrated.